GRAINS-Wheat recoups from early weakness, corn gains on export demand

 "At the end of the day, we have this uncertainty about what the longer-term supply outlook is going to be.
 As long as you have that, it is hard for the markets to fully capitulate," said Terry Linn, analyst with Linn & Associates in Chicago.

-Also, updated monthly outlooks from the U.S. Climate Prediction Center forecast that drought would persist across much of the Plains through June, threatening winter wheat production prospects.
+Additional support stemmed from updated U.S. Climate Prediction Center forecasts for drought to persist across much of the Plains through June, threatening winter wheat production prospects.

-Corn futures rose on brisk export demand.
+Corn futures firmed on brisk export demand.
 The U.S. Department of Agriculture reported U.S. corn export sales in the week to March 10 at just over 2 million tonnes, topping trade expectations.

 The USDA also confirmed sales of another 136,000 tonnes of corn to unknown destinations, the latest in a string of recent deals.